karl2365/webapi-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 - [ ] Mention two parts of Express that you learned about this week.

+    Express is a framework for working with node.js Express.Router that allows us to split our code into separate files.

 - [ ] What is Express Middleware?

+    Express middleware are functions that perform operations before the (req, res), they can but do not have to alter the req.

 - [ ] How can a client send data to an API?

+    Query string, headers, req.body, params

 - [ ] What can the API return to help clients know if a request was successful?

+    Status codes

 - [ ] What Express feature can we use to partition an application into sub-applications?

+    Router/ routes

 ## Minimum Viable Product